learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 `class`) **along with** the tree structure of the DOM.
 It turns out CSS is a _great_ language for expressing those relationships!
-With the `querySelector()` and `querySelectorAll()` methods, we provide one or more CSS selectors as an argument and we get back the matching element or elements, respectively.
+With the `querySelector()` and `querySelectorAll()` methods, we provide one or more CSS selectors as an argument and we get back the matching element or elements.
 Because they can take a string containing multiple selectors, they allow us to create very specific, complex queries.

 ## Use `querySelector()` and `querySelectorAll()` to Find Nested Nodes